Immediately after reading the third version of the aforementioned article, my mind went back,

 Here’s the original article:

-This is what they saw, and I was harassed with scorching words as a child, which I dare not utter . . . . they saw someone’s trash hanging in a tree because he couldn’t find an accommodating barrel.
+This is what they saw, and I was harassed with scorching words as a child from the age of 7, which I dare not utter.
+They saw someone’s trash hanging in a tree because he couldn’t find an accommodating barrel.

-As you may recall, I had a revelation that I’ve not ever said I’m “white”, because I’ve identified myself through my mother, who is from South Korea.
-If not, you can read it here.
+I had a revelation that I’ve not ever said I’m “white”, because I’ve identified myself through my mother, who is from South Korea.
+(It’s since been deleted.)